-b.
+d.
 Retirement Plan Consulting Program (CP)

-Fees are paid annually in advance, or if paid in four equal quarterly installments, 30 days after each quarter-end in arrears.
+Fees are paid annually in advance, or if paid in four quarterly or twelve monthly installments, 30 days after each quarter-end or month-end in arrears.
 You may terminate the CP Agreement by providing written notice to Eagle.
 If you pay fees annually in advance, and either you or Eagle terminate the CP Agreement before the anniversary of the effective date, you are entitled to a refund for a portion of the fees paid under that agreement for that Plan year.
 Please contact Eagle to request the refund.
 If you pay fees quarterly in arrears, and you or Eagle terminates before the next quarterly payment, we are entitled to a quarterly fee, prorated for the number of days in the quarter before the effective date of termination.
 Please see the CP Agreement for more information on the termination process.

-c.
+b.
 ERISA Investment Manager Program (EIMP)